IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 # Exercise 4: Use Tekton and Kabanero Pipelines to continuously deploy

-In this exercise we're going to take our insurance quote application from exercise 3 and instead of deploying it as a stand alone app, we will push the code up to a github repo and use Tekton pipelines to constantly deploy the app to our openshift cluster and speed up your deployment process.
+In this exercise we're going to take our insurance quote application from exercise 3 and instead of deploying it as a stand alone app, we will push the code up to a GitHub repo and use Tekton pipelines to constantly deploy the app to our OpenShift cluster and speed up your deployment process.

-Mention the insurance quote arch again?
+Recall that the application from exercise 3 consists of:

-* The front-end is constructed with Node.js (we used the `nodejs-express` collection)
+* a front-end constructed with Node.js (we used the `nodejs-express` collection)
-* The back-end is done in Java (we used the `java-spring-boot2` collection)
+* a back-end constructed with Java (we used the `java-spring-boot2` collection)

-This section is broken up into the following steps:

-1. Prereq: Clean up the deployed app
-1. Launch the Tekton dashboard
-1. Review pre-installed pipelines and tasks on Cloud Pak for Apps
-1. Get a GitHub Access Token
-1. Upload insurance quote frontend, and backend to GitHub
-1. Configure Tekton with Github Access Token
+When you have completed this exercise, you will understand how to:

-1. Configure Tekton to point to repos
+* Leverage Tekton pipelines with Kabanero collections to deploy applications to OpenShift

-## Prereq: Clean up the deployed app
+## Prerequisites

+You should have already carried out the prerequisites defined in [Exercise 3](workshop/exercise-3/README.md), and in addition:

 First we delete the deployments, run the `appsody deploy delete` command to remove them.